Fox-Design-Agency/react-stylux/README.md

 ## Changelog
 **0.4.3**
-* Updated containers and holder with new switch statement function calls.
+* Updated containers and holders with new switch statement function calls.
 Might not help optimzie but makes it easier to manage for the time being
+* containers and holders now have componentwillrecieveprops
-* took away default borders on images
+* took away default hover borders on images

 **0.4.2**
 * added height props to container && Holder